-Your covered dependents are also eligible to continue Medical, Dental, and Vision coverage for up to 36 months under COBRA Continuation Coverage at the full COBRA rate, if they had these benefits at the time of your death.
-See the "COBRA" chapter.
+Your covered dependents are also eligible to continue Medical, Dental, and Vision Benefit Option coverage for up to 36 months under COBRA Continuation Coverage at the full COBRA rate, if they had these benefits at the time of your death.
 If your covered dependents elect COBRA Continuation Coverage, the 90 days of coverage provided at no contribution cost immediately after your death are part of the 36 months of COBRA coverage.
+See the "COBRA" section for further information.